cMadan/ElGateau/README.md

 ### Install instructions

-Clone the repo, download it, or use pip!
+Clone the repo or download it.

-`pip install ElGateau`
+- Installation via pip is in development (`pip install ElGateau`)

 ### Current Functionality